git/git.github.io/rev_news/drafts/edition-34.md

 might be responsible for the regression, and put Nicolas Morey-Chaisemartin, the commit author, in CC.

-Jeff King, alias Peff, followed up by suggesting `--no-curl` as a possible work-around and `GIT_TRACE_CURL=1` to get more debug information.
+Jeff King, alias Peff, followed up by suggesting `--no-curl` as a possible workaround and `GIT_TRACE_CURL=1` to get more debug information.

-Peff warned that the trace output enabled by `GIT_TRACE_CURL=1` will contain the imap password though.
+Peff warned that the trace output enabled by `GIT_TRACE_CURL=1` will contain the IMAP password though.
 He then sent a patch to redact auth information from the trace output, but wrote that the patch ended up being "a lot more complicated" than he would have liked.